tpgoffline/tpg-offline-iOS/iOS/Pods/SwiftTweaks/README.md

 	let tweaksVC = TweaksViewController(tweakStore: ExampleTweaks.defaultStore)

 #### Can I have multiple `TweakLibraryType`s in my app?
-I’m not sure why you’d want to do that, but… sure!
+Sure!
 You’d initialize their `defaultStore`s with a unique `storeName` identifier, like so:

 ```swift
 public struct FirstTweaksLibrary: TweakLibraryType {